 In the introduction we mentioned that labor income losses associated with spells of involuntary parttime were not covered by any specific public insurance scheme.
 While we believe that in practice that statement is still generically true for the majority of workers in our sample, it needs some important qualifications.
 In fact, other public programs in the U.S. provide some degree of income insurance to certain groups of workers.
 In the next paragraphs we describe succintly three public programs (as many as we are aware of and that are likely to benefit involuntary part-time workers).
-Our main provisional conclusion is that these programs are unlikely to cover the majority of workers undergoing spells of involuntary part-time work.
+Our provisional conclusion is that these programs are unlikely to cover the majority of workers undergoing spells of involuntary part-time work.
 This conclusion combines results from our empirical analysis and academic research on the scope, eligibility and take-up of these programs.

 The most prominent program is the Earned Income Tax Credit (EITC).
 This in-work benefit program provides income support to individuals based on their income and their family's income and structure.
 In particular, eligibility is determined by the presence of qualifying children in the household, positive labor earnings below a certain threshold (for example, 50,000 dollars per year for a family with two children) and a maximum threshold of nonlabor income (which is lower than the labor income threshold).
 Based on the CPS data alone it is not possible to determine exactly which fraction of involuntary part-time workers are eligible to an EITC, much less the amount of their entitlement.
 However, according to Nichols and Rothstein (2015), single parents with no children are unlikely to receive any or very small amounts, and families without children also benefit much less from the program.
-Since information on children and civil status is available on the MORG extracts, we can compute the share of involuntary part-time workers accounted by these sub-populations.
-We find that on average over the last ten years of data the share of involuntary part-time workers who are single and unmarried is 25% and of damilies with no children 15%.
-This implies that the share of ineligible workers has a lower bound at 40% A perhaps less well-known aspect of the EITC is that, due to the way it is implemented (payments are only made in the spring of following the tax year), it is likely to provide a weak consumption smoothing insurance for poor families with no assets.
+Since information on children and civil status is available on the MORG extracts, we can compute the share of involuntary part-time workers accounted for by these sub-populations.
+We find that on average over the last ten years of data the share of involuntary part-time workers who are single and unmarried is 25% and of families with no children 15%.
+This implies that the share of workers who are ineligible or entitled only to very small amounts of tax credit has a lower bound at 40%.

-A perhaps less prominent program that may provide income support to workers in involuntary part-time are state-run partial unemployment insurance systems.
-Unfortunately, we cannot offer a complete characterization of their scope, eligibility conditions and benefits in the context of the U.S. economy at large, as available information on this matter (even on the internet) is limited.
+Another program that may provide income support to workers in involuntary part-time work are state-run partial unemployment insurance systems.
+Due to cross-state differences, we cannot offer a complete characterization of their scope, eligibility conditions and benefits in the context of the U.S. economy at large.
+In general, eligibility to partial unemployment insurance is determined by the same criteria as eligibility to unemployment insurance, and claimants cannot earn over a maximum amount of labor income per week, which is usually set to a fraction of the amount of weekly unemployment benefit they are entitled to.
+Workers benefiting from partial unemployment insurance are allowed to work for pay for any employer (including their past employers).
+In some circumstances workers whose hours have been reduced at their current workplace are eligible for partial unemployment insurance, so long as they can file a claim based on an employer certified reduction in hours worked.
 Le Barbanchon (2015) provides a detailed account of these schemes in the four states covered by his sample (Idaho, Louisiana, Missouri and New Mexico).
-In these states workers claiming unemployment insurance are eligible for partial unemployment benefits.
-The eligibility condition vary across states, but in general claimants cannot earn over a maximum amount of labor income per week, which is usually set to a fraction of the amount of weekly unemployment benefit they are entitled to.
-Workers benefiting from partial unemployment insurance are allowed to work for pay for any employer (including their past employers).
-In some specific circumstances workers whose hours have been reduced at their current workplace are eligible for partial unemployment insurance, so long as they can file a claim based on an employer certified reduction in hours worked.
-In practice, according to Le Barbanchon (2015), claimants with reduced hours represent a small share of total partial unemployment insurance.
-In addition, our empirical analysis shows the flows of worker from unemployment to involuntary part-time are very small and play a negligible role in the dynamics of involuntary part-time employment.
+In practice, he finds that claimants with reduced hours represent a small share of total partial unemployment insurance.